-- 1.1 the comments received regarding the implementation of a permanent right turn ban at the intersection of Norfolk and Vincent Street as shown in attachment 005; and - 1.2 that while the majority of respondents support the proposal a large number of respondents have indicated that there needs to be a reduction in speed along Vincent Street including banning more parking to improve sight distance in lieu of a permanent right turn ban as they consider the problem would be moved elsewhere i.e. Hyde Street and/or Ethel Street if a right turn ban was implemented at the intersection of Norfolk Street and Vincent Street; - 2.
-DOES NOT PROCEED with the implementation of the permanent right turn ban at the intersection of Vincent Street and Norfolk Street as shown on attached plan No. 3144-CP-01 (Attachment 001); - 3.
-CONSULTS with residents regarding the implementation of alternative traffic management measures as shown on attached plan Nos.
-3144-CP-01A (Attachment 002) and 3188-CP-01 (Attachment 004); and - 4.
+- 1.1 the comments received regarding the implementation of a permanent right turn ban at the intersection of Norfolk and Vincent Street as shown in the Summary of Comments (Attachment 005); and - 1.2 that while the majority of respondents support the proposal a large number of respondents have indicated that there needs to be a reduction in speed along Vincent Street including banning more parking to improve sight distance in lieu of a permanent right turn ban as they consider the problem would be moved elsewhere i.e. Hyde Street and/or Ethel Street if a right turn ban was implemented at the intersection of Norfolk Street and Vincent Street; - 2.
+DOES NOT PROCEED with the implementation of the permanent right turn ban at the intersection of Vincent Street and Norfolk Street as shown on attached Plan No. 3144-CP-01 (Attachment 001); - 3.
+CONSULTS with residents regarding the implementation of alternative traffic management measures as shown on attached Plan No.s 3144-CP-01A (Attachment 002) and 3188-CP-01 (Attachment 004); and - 4.
 RECEIVES a further report at the conclusion of the consultation.